BitEU/LiveLedger/README.md

 - [ ] Graph/chart generation and visualization support like how GNUPlot does it
 - [ ] Conditional formatting
 - [ ] Replace VLOOKUP with XLOOKUP
-- [ ] Deleting and inserting rows and columns
 - [ ] Search and replace
 - [ ] Sorting and filtering
 - [ ] Print preview and printing